ossf/wg-supply-chain-integrity/governance/CHARTER.md

 ## 3. Technical Initiatives

 - a.
-Each TI sponsored by the SCI WG articulates annually how its work lowers adoption friction for some defined maintainer population; the WG offers brokering, research, and cross-TI integration capacity in return.
+The SCI WG sponsors Technical Initiatives whose work the WG can route open source maintainers toward; the WG offers brokering, research, and cross-TI integration capacity in return.
+Sponsorship does not supersede a Technical Initiative's own charter: each sponsored initiative retains authority over its roadmap, maintainers, releases, and implementation decisions.
 The current roster is maintained in [`README.md`](../README.md#technical-initiatives).

-- b. **Admission criteria.** A proposed Technical Initiative is eligible for SCI WG sponsorship when it demonstrates, at proposal time, both of the following:
+- b. **Admission criteria.** A proposed Technical Initiative is eligible for SCI WG sponsorship when it demonstrates all of the following:

+  - i. **Adoption surface.** Its outputs are, or directly support, something an open source maintainer adopts — a practice, specification, or tool the WG can route maintainers toward.
+A Technical Initiative need not itself be an on-ramp; it must be something an on-ramp can lead to.
+  - ii. **Interoperability.** It interoperates with at least two other OpenSSF-sponsored Technical Initiatives, specifications, or recommended practices, evidenced by a working reference workflow, a tested data exchange, a shared attestation chain, or a documented dependency with joint conformance tests.
+A hyperlink is not evidence.
+  - iii. **Accountability.** It names an accountable representative and accepts the sponsorship obligations in (c).

+  Admission decisions follow Section 4.b.
+The WG notifies sibling WGs whose remit the initiative touches, and records any objection.
+Section 1.d.i restricts what the WG itself authors; it does not restrict what a sponsored Technical Initiative may author.

+- c. **Sponsorship obligations.** Each sponsored Technical Initiative:

   - i.
-It materially lowers adoption friction for open source maintainers of at least one identified ecosystem, language, or build system, with maintainer-side reviewer signoff.
+Names an accountable representative to the WG, and keeps that designation current.
   - ii.
-It integrates with at least one other OpenSSF-sponsored TI, specification, or recommended practice.

-  Admission decisions follow §4(b)'s decision-making rule for TI admission, plus written notice-of-no-objection to sibling WGs whose remit it touches.
-TIs whose primary value is research, specification authorship, or tool implementation should be directed to the WG whose remit best fits.
+Reports quarterly to the WG for onward reporting to the OpenSSF TAC.
+  - iii.
+Publishes annually a statement of how its work lowers adoption friction for a defined maintainer population, and what maintainer-facing documentation exists for it.
+  - iv.
+Accepts maintainer feedback routed to it by the WG.

+- d. **Sunset.** A Technical Initiative that has not met (c) for two consecutive quarters is reviewed for sunset or transfer under Section 4.b.
+Sunset does not imply any judgement about the project's health outside the WG.

 ## 4. SC Voting

 - a. **Default decisions:** lazy consensus on the mailing list (5 business days, no sustained objection).
-- b. **Charter amendments, TI admission, TI sunset, chair changes:** during Phase 1 (§2(d)), consensus of the chairs after a mailing-list comment window (see §8).
+- b. **Charter amendments, TI admission, TI sunset, chair changes:** during Phase 1 (Section 2.d), consensus of the chairs after a mailing-list comment window (see Section 8).
 Once Phase 2 begins, a two-thirds vote of the Steering Committee, excluding recusals, after the same comment window.
 - c. **Quorum:** once the Steering Committee is seated (Phase 2), a vote requires at least fifty percent of voting members to be present.
 - d. **Escalation:** if a vote cannot be resolved, any chair, or once seated any Steering Committee member, may refer the matter to the OpenSSF TAC for assistance in reaching a resolution.